ibm-cloud-docs/solution-tutorials/vpc-transit2.md

 Dallas 2|10.0.0.0/8|10.2.15.196
 Dallas 3|10.0.0.0/8|10.3.15.196

-Similarly in the transit VPC route all enterprise and cloud traffic through the firewall-router in the same zone as the originating instance.
-For example a transit test instance 10.1.15.4 (Dallas 1) attempting to connect with 10.2.0.4 (spoke 0, zone 2) will be sent through the firewall-router in zone 1: 10.1.15.196.
+Similarly in the transit VPC - route all enterprise and cloud traffic through the firewall-router in the same zone as the originating instance.
+For example a transit test instance 10.1.15.4 (transit zone 1) attempting to connect with 10.2.0.4 (spoke 0, zone 2) will be sent through the firewall-router in zone 1: 10.1.15.196.

 Routes in transit's default egress routing table (shown for Dallas/us-south):